Viton4ik/MenuApp/README.md

 ##
 ✨Idea:✨
-> Create a website with a variety of food recipes
+> Create a website with a variety of food recipes (Prescriptions with Category)
 >
-> Backend with Django REST
+> Backend with Django REST API
 >
 > Frontend with REACT/WEBPACK
+>
+> SWAGGER doc
 >

 ## BackEnd